Kaikōura Canyon: Ecosystem productivity

 In 2006, scientists from the National Institute of Water and Atmospheric Research (NIWA) used the research vessel to explore the canyon over a period of three days.
 They found that the Kaikōura Canyon has an ecosystem that is 10 to 100 times more abundant than other comparable deep sea habitats.
 They found marine organisms such as sea cucumbers, heart urchins, bristle worms and spoon worms with a density of around 500 individuals per square metre on the canyon floor, ten times as many as previously found anywhere else.
 The biomass is estimated to be 100 times greater than reported in other deep sea locations.
 The abundance of fish in the canyon was estimated at around 5,000 fish per hectare, ten times as many as in the north Pacific.

+Deep-sea fish recorded in the Kaikōura Canyon include the alert pigfish (Alertichthys blacki), banded rattail (Coelorinchus fasciatus), serrulate rattail (Coryphaenoides serrulatus), and abyssal rattail (C. murrayi), all captured by trawling at depths of 240–300 m.
+Violet cod (Antimora rostrata) have been recorded at much greater depths of 1,500–1,705 m.

 Hikurangi Marine Reserve

-The Kaikōura Canyon is partly within the Hikurangi Marine Reserve that was established off the Kaikōura coast in 2014.
-This marine reserve covers an area of 10,416 ha south of the township.
+Hikurangi Marine Reserve was established off the Kaikōura coast in 2014, and includes part of the Kaikōura Canyon.
+The marine reserve covers an area of 10,416 ha south of the township.
 The reserve is the largest and deepest marine reserve adjacent to any of New Zealand's three main islands.
 No fishing, harvesting or mining is allowed in the reserve.